Kosovar civil society: Since 2008

-Civil society in Kosovo
+In Kosovo

 Who

 The civil society of Kosovo is generally made up of ethnic Albanians.
 After the NATO-led intervention, the influx of international NGOs changed the demographics of the civil society.
 There were a large amount of internationals from NATO member countries especially, that were based in Kosovo.
 Since the declaration of independence, there has been a shift to include the minorities into the process of building a democratic society.